hackforla/civic-opportunity/README.md

 # Civic Opportunity project

-Hack For LA brings together civic-minded technologists to build digital products, programs and services with community partners and local government to address issues in the LA region.
-This is done by using the web as a platform for local government and community service.

-The Civic Opportunity Project will seek to provide a curated journey for candidates to serve in the Civic space in the form of technology.
-The program goal is to equip the participants with the proper resources, exposure and toolsets to excel in the competitive workforce.
-The Civic Opportunity Project will continuously iterate the experience process and ultimately exist as a software product that can be streamlined and replicated.
+The Civic Opportunity Project will seek to provide a curated journey for Civic Tech volunteers.
+Our goal is to equip participants with the resources, exposure and toolsets to excel in a competitive workforce.
+The project will continuously iterate the experience process and ultimately exist as software that can be streamlined, scaled and replicated.

 ### Project context